Skip navigation

 Plumber performs hydro jetting on main sewer line outside Bainbridge Island residence.

 Drain cleaning involves removing clogs from individual household fixtures like sinks, tubs, and showers.
 These blockages are typically caused by everyday debris such as hair, soap scum, food particles, or grease.
-To restore proper flow, professionals use tools like augers, drain snakes, or safe enzymatic cleaners that are effective and gentle on pipes.
+To restore proper flow, professionals use tools like augers, drain snakes, or safe enzymatic cleaners that are effective and gentle on pipes, helping homeowners avoid the risks and expenses associated with neglected winter drain and sewer line maintenance.

 Common signs you need drain cleaning include: water draining slowly from a single fixture, gurgling noises from a drain, foul odors, or frequent clogs in the same area.